nyuhuyang/scRNAseq-BladderCancer/README.md

 p_val_adj: Adjusted p-value, based on Bonferroni correction<br />
 UMI.1 is average nUMI of the current cluster.<br />
 UMI.2 is average nUMI of rest of clusters.<br />
-cluster : either cell type or corresponding cluster.
+cluster: either cell type or corresponding cluster.